tdsilve/contentful-travel-blob/README.md

 ## Project Improvements

-1. The data is revalidated on-demand.
-This allows me to create or update content on my site without redeploying it.
-   The main benefits are: better performance, reduced backend load and faster builds
+1.

 ### TODO

 [] Create a preview.
 [] Create a draft mode.
+[] Implement revalidated data on-demand.
+This will allow me to create or update content on my site without redeploying it.
+The main benefits are: better performance, reduced backend load and faster builds